 “So how are you different from overdrafts?”

-It’s a question we got asked by one of the first investors we pitched to.
+It’s a question we get asked occasionally.
 It’s a simple question, but one that goes to the heart of what SteadyPay’s about.

 Overdrafts are designed to be a quick fix.
 They address a symptom of the problem (“I need money to pay for this thing now!”).

 SteadyPay is designed to be a long-term fix for those paid by the hour.
-This is done by addressing a root cause of the problem (“Why am I short of money?”).
+This is done by addressing a root cause of the problem (“Why am I short of money again?”).

 Those paid by the hour at some point have to deal with dips in pay.
-These dips can happen for many reasons – taking time off for colds, going on holidays, getting rostered fewer hours, losing shifts with bonus rates, not earning commission.
+These dips can happen for many reasons – taking time off for colds, going on holidays, getting rostered fewer hours, booking fewer gigs, losing shifts with bonus rates, not earning commission.

 Dips in pay trigger borrowing.
 Dips in pay make budgeting difficult.

-Indeed, because the credit can only be accessed when a certain condition is met – lower than usual pay – the top-ups tend to support responsible spending; credit on tap carries the risk of enabling impulse buying.
+Indeed, and this is an important point, because the credit can only be accessed when a certain condition is met – lower than usual pay – the top-ups support responsible spending on everyday essentials.
+Credit on tap carries the risk of enabling impulse buying.

 The top-ups also allow our customers to take, in effect, paid leave.
 The top-ups can be used to bring pay back up to usual after time off for a holiday or to get over a cold.